Open-Cascade-SAS/OCCT-Archive/dox/user_guides/draw_test_harness/draw_test_harness.md

 offsetperform r
 ~~~~

-If you want to move all faces for example on step=2 you should specify it in the «offsetload» command like this:
+If you want to move all the faces for example on step=2 you should specify it in the «offsetload» command like this:
 ~~~~{.php}
 offsetload b 2
 ~~~~
 The «offsetonface» command is not needed in this case.

-@subsubsection occt_draw_6_3_11  revsurf
+@subsubsection occt_draw_6_3_13  revsurf

 Syntax:
 ~~~~{.php}